-The example of AIDS drugs brings out another feature of monopoly - their desire to price discriminate.
+The example of AIDS drugs brings out another feature of monopoly - their tendency to price discriminate.
 That is, competitors charge the same price to everyone, while monopolies try to extract a higher price from those who value the product more highly.
-Economists usually argue that this is a good thing because monopoly without price discrimination is even worse than monopoly with price discrimination.
+Economists usually argue that this is a good thing because without price discrimination, monopoly is even worse.
 Price discrimination, they argue, enables lower valued consumers to purchase a product that otherwise the monopoly would not sell to them.
-In the case of AIDs drugs, effective price discrimination would enable the large pharmaceutical companies to charge a low price to poor blacks without lowering the price they charge rich whites.
-A more successful example of price discrimination for drugs is the low price charged poor Canadians against the high price charged rich Americans.

 In practice, however, it is both difficult and costly to price discriminate.
 Experience suggests that while it is relatively easy to find consumers who highly value a product and are willing to pay a high price, there is not much selling by monopolies at low prices to consumers who are only willing or able to pay a low price.
 Economic theory suggests the reason: selling to some consumers at a low price creates competition.
 It creates an incentive to buy at the low price and resell at a medium price that undercuts the high price charged by the monopolist to the high valued consumers.
-In the case of Canada and the U.S., the lower price charged Canadians has led to a booming gray market for importing drugs from Canada into the U.S. - so much so that there have been efforts both to enshrine the right to import cheap Canadian drugs in U.S. law, as well as to make it illegal entirely.